Charles R. Black Jr.: Lobbying activity

-In 1980 he co-founded the Washington, DC-based lobbying firm Black, Manafort and Stone (BMSK) with principals Paul Manafort, Roger J. Stone and Peter G. Kelly who joined the firm later.
-Black's lobbying firm became one of "Washington's most influential".
+In 1980 he co-founded the Washington, DC–based lobbying firm Black, Manafort and Stone with principals Paul Manafort, and Roger Stone.
+In 1984, Peter Kelly joined the firm and the name became BMSK.
+The firm became one of "Washington's most influential" and merged to form BKSH & Associates Worldwide in 1996.

 In a 2008 interview with The Atlantic, Black defended BMSK against campaign ads made by MoveOn.org opposing John McCain.
 The ads asserted that Black "made millions lobbying for the world's worst tyrants".
 Black described how his lobbying firm "ran every potential foreign client by the State Department and/or the White House in whatever administration was in power and asked whether the scope of the work fit with American foreign policy goals."
 During the Reagan administration, then-President of the Philippines, Ferdinand Marcos was one of Black's clients until Marcos "tried to steal the election" and "Reagan pulled the plug...
 [BMSK] resigned the account the same day".
 When Zaire's Mobuto Sese Seko was his client, the "State Department was encouraging [Mobuto] to hold parliamentary elections and [BMSK] firm advised Sese Seko on how to conduct such elections."
 However, when Mobutu rejected the election results and became a dictator, BMSK resigned.

-By 2008, BMSK & Associates was owned by Burston Marsteller, and was run by Mark Pennit.
-BMSK's CEO was R. Scott Pastrick who was a former treasurer of the Democratic National Committee and a supporter of Hillary Clinton's.
+By 2008, BMSK & Associates was owned by Burson Marsteller, and was run by Mark Penn.
+BMSK's CEO was R. Scott Pastrick who was a former treasurer of the Democratic National Committee and a supporter of Hillary Clinton.

-Prime Policy Group is the result of the merger of two lobby firms in Washington in 2010, Black, Manafort, Stone and Kelly & Associates Worldwide and Timmons and Company.
+Prime Policy Group is the result of the merger of two lobbying firms in Washington in 2010, Black, Manafort, Stone and Kelly & Associates Worldwide and Timmons & Company.

 Prime Policy Group represents large companies, trade and industry associations, foreign governments, state governments and municipalities, including Airbus and Google.